Jack-Works/ttypescript-browser-like-import-transformer/docs/config.rewriterulessimple.md

 - unpkg: Rewrite to unpkg (a CDN)

+- skypack: Rewrite to skypack (another CDN)

-- pikacdn: Rewrite to pikacdn (another CDN)
+- jspm: Rewrite to jspm (another CDN)

 ## Example